 6.2.2.2.2.1.1 General

 User Equipment (UE) contains a user agent function which is equivalent to "WebRTC Endpoint" as described below.
-For the purposes of the present document, the following terms and definitions given in IETF RFC 8825 [33] apply as follows:
+For the purposes of the present document, the following terms and definitions given in IETF RFC 8825 [33] are applied:

+WebRTC Endpoint

-WebRTC Endpoint: Either a WebRTC browser or a WebRTC non-browser.
+- Either a WebRTC browser or a WebRTC non-browser.
 It conforms to the protocol specification.

-WebRTC Browser (also called a "WebRTC User Agent" or "WebRTC UA"): Something that conforms to both the protocol specification and the JavaScript API specification (W3C WebRTC 1.0 [44]).
+WebRTC Browser (also called a "WebRTC User Agent" or "WebRTC UA")

+- Something that conforms to both the protocol specification and the JavaScript API specification (W3C WebRTC 1.0 [44]).

+NOTE: WebRTC browser is also called a "web app" in this document.

+WebRTC Non-Browser

-WebRTC Non-Browser: Something that conforms to the protocol specification but does not claim to implement the JavaScript API.
+- Something that conforms to the protocol specification but does not claim to implement the JavaScript API.
 This can also be called a "WebRTC device" or "WebRTC native application".

-In this study, both "WebRTC Browser" type endpoint and "WebRTC Non-Browser" type endpoint are supported on the eiRTCW architecture, as same as the RTC architecture specified in 3GPP TS 26.506 [10]).
+Both "WebRTC Browser" type endpoint and "WebRTC Non-Browser" type endpoint are supported on the enhanced RTC architecture proposed in this document, as same as the current RTC architecture defined in 3GPP TS 26.506 [10]).

 6.2.2.2.2.1.2 Considerations specific to WebRTC endpoint types

-There are two types of WebRTC Endpoint as described in clause 6.2.2.2.2.1.1; one is "WebRTC Browser" type, and the other is "WebRTC Non-Browser" type.
-This clause shows possible functional model for each type of endpoints on eiRTCW architecture for identifying the specific issues related to the WebRTC endpoint types.
-If the application provider connects its server (e.g., media server, content server) to a WSF in an operator network without providing WSF functionality (i.e., connect to the operator's WebRTC DN via UNI not NNI), the server is treated as UE (WebRTC endpoint) for connecting to WSF in the operator's network.
+There are two types of WebRTC Endpoint; one is "WebRTC Browser" type, and the other is "WebRTC Non-Browser" type.
+This clause shows possible functional model for each type of endpoints on enhanced RTC architecture for identifying the specific issues related to the WebRTC endpoint types.
+If the RTC application provider connects its server (e.g., media server, content server) to a WSF in an operator network without providing WSF functionality (i.e., connect to the operator's WebRTC DN via UNI not NNI), the server is treated as UE (WebRTC endpoint) for the operator's network.

 Regarding the "WebRTC Browser" type WebRTC endpoint, a JavaScript application runs on a web browser that has capabilities of JavaScript APIs including WebRTC APIs defined by W3C (see Figure 6.2.2.2.2.1.2-1).
-According to the concept of WebRTC described in IETF RFC 8829 [34], the procedures and protocols stated in this study are expected to be fully writable only with JavaScript.
+According to the concept of WebRTC described in IETF RFC 8829 [34], the procedures and protocols stated in this document are expected to be fully writable only with JavaScript.

 Figure 6.2.2.2.2.1.2-1: "WebRTC Browser" type endpoint

-However, in the current situation, most of the Oss (e.g., android, iOS) and the web browsers (e.g., chrome, firefox) do not support/provide the enablers (provided by RTC MSH) for immersive RTC as JavaScript API.
-Therefore, to provide functionalities for realizing immersive RTC to "WebRTC Browser" type WebRTC endpoint, the mechanisms other than RTC MSH need to be supported.
-In order to support "WebRTC Browser" type endpoint, the protocols and procedures shown in this study can be implemented without RTC MSH.
+However, in the current situation, most of the OSS (e.g., android, iOS) and the web browsers (e.g., chrome, firefox) do not support/provide the enablers (provided by RTC MSH) for immersive RTC as JavaScript API.
+Therefore, to provide functionalities for realizing immersive RTC on "WebRTC Browser" type WebRTC endpoint, the mechanisms other than RTC MSH need to be supported.
+In order to support "WebRTC Browser" type endpoint, the protocols and procedures in this document can be implemented without RTC MSH.

-Regarding the "WebRTC Non-Browser" type WebRTC endpoint, an application written in a programming language specific to the UE platform runs on UE using libraries and/or system call handlers. (see Figure 6.2.2.2.2.1.2-2)
+Regarding the "WebRTC Non-Browser" type WebRTC endpoint, an application written in a programming language specific to the UE platform runs on UE using libraries and/or system call handlers.
+(See Figure 6.2.2.2.2.1.2-2)

 Figure 6.2.2.2.2.1.2-2: "WebRTC Non-Browser" type endpoint